HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Data Type**: Decimal|integer\
 **Description**: The numerical easting (X) coordinate for a feature (MIDAS).
 Depending on the spatial reference system it either stands for longitude or easting values.\
 **Validation Rules**: required, numeric\
-If record.pointGeometry.referenceSystem = EPSG 4326 must be decimal LONGITUDE value\
+**Acceptable Values**: If record.pointGeometry.referenceSystem = EPSG 4326 must be decimal LONGITUDE value\
 If record.pointGeometry.referenceSystem =  EPSG 27700  must be absolute EASTING co-ordinate value

 ---